-Approaches for Sharing of Currency or Other Risks [§ 521(b)(2)(D)(xii)]
+Approaches for Sharing of Currency or Other Risks

+[§ 521(b)(2)(D)(xii)]

-During 2005, there were 32 tested parties that faced financial risks, including interest rate and currency risks.
+During 2007, there were 37 tested parties that faced financial risks, including interest rate and currency risks.
 In appropriate cases, APAs may provide specific approaches for dealing with currency risk, such as adjustment mechanisms and/or critical assumptions.

-Efforts to Ensure Compliance with APAs [§ 521(b)(2)(F)]
+Efforts to Ensure Compliance with APAs

+[§ 521(b)(2)(F)]

 As described in Rev. Proc.
 2006-09, § 11.01, APA taxpayers are required to file annual reports to demonstrate compliance with the terms and conditions of the APA.
 The filing and review of annual reports is a critical part of the APA process.
-Through annual report review, the APA program monitors taxpayer compliance with the APA on a contemporaneous basis.
+Through annual report review, the APA Program monitors taxpayer compliance with the APA on a contemporaneous basis.
 Annual report review provides current information on the success or problems associated with the various TPMs adopted in the APA process.

-All reports received by the APA office are tracked by one designated APA team leader who also has the primary responsibility for annual report review.
-Other APA team leaders and economists assist in this review, especially when the team leader who negotiated the case is available, since that person will already be familiar with the relevant facts and terms of the agreement.
-Once received by the APA office, the annual report is sent out to the district personnel with exam jurisdiction over the taxpayer.
+All reports received by the APA Program are tracked by one designated APA team leader who also has the primary responsibility for many of the annual report reviews.
+Other annual report reviews are the primary responsibility of other APA team leaders.
+Whenever possible, annual report reviews are assigned to the team leader who negotiated the case, since that person will already be familiar with the relevant facts and terms of the agreement.
+Other team leaders and economists may assist the assigned team leader as well.
+Once received by the APA Program, the annual report is also sent to the field personnel with exam jurisdiction over the taxpayer.

 The statistics for the review of APA annual reports are reflected in Table 31 below.
-As of December 31, 2005, there were 350 pending annual reports.
-In 2005, 146 reports were closed.
+As of December 31, 2007, there were 222 pending annual reports.
+In 2007, 334 reports were closed.